A statistical framework for detecting therapy-induced resistance from drug screens: Methodology

 \section{Methodology}

 In this section, we start by introducing a general model to describe heterogeneous tumor growth dynamics, capable of accommodating an arbitrary number of distinct phenotypes.
 Then, we develop a drug-effect model using the classical Hill equation, which is widely employed to represent dose-response relationships.
-By integrating these two models, we propose a novel statistical framework for inferring underlying tumor dynamics from HTS data.
+By integrating these two models, we propose a novel statistical framework for inferring underlying tumor dynamics under the treatment, including homogeneous proliferation and phenotypic transition, from HTS data.
 Finally, we tailor this framework to a specific case involving two subpopulations within the tumor, CSCs and CNSCs, which will be the focus of our analysis in the remainder of the paper.
 In what follows, we denote vectors and matrices in boldface letters and all the vectors are row vectors.